One thing I do know is that I was blind and now I see.

 There are two ways to be fooled.
 One is to believe what isn’t true; the other is to refuse to believe what is true.

 I think we all suffer from acute blindness at times.
 Life is a constant journey of trying to open your eyes.
-I’m just beginning my journey, and my eyes aren’t fully open yet.

 The only thing worse than being blind is having sight but no vision.